backdrop-contrib/rules/README.md

 Then visit the configuration page at Administration > Configuration > Category > Rules (admin/config/category/rules) and enter the required information.

+## Debug Information

+An administrative setting enables debug information to be shown when rules are evaluated and is visible for users having the permission 'Access the Rules debug log'.
+It is displayed in a pre-defined custom block 'Rules Log' which the site administrator must configure in the layout by adding it to their preferred region (e.g. the footer).
+When doing this the administrator should also set the Visibility condition for this block to be 'User: Permission  --  Access the Rules debug log'.

+There is also an administrative option to include this Log debug information in the site's system log along with other notifications, warnings and error reports.

 ## Tests